nardusleroux/hassio-qsusb/README.md

 This add-on allows for support for the [Qwikswitch](https://qwikswitch.co.za/) QSUSB modem device in Hass.io.
 The add-on will communicate via USB port to QSUSB modem that communicates via RF to the Qwikswitch range of products (dimmers, relays).
 The [qwikswitch component](https://www.home-assistant.io/components/qwikswitch/) will provide support within Home-assistant.
-This add-on currently only supports 32bit architecture.
+This add-on supports 64bit architectures (aarch64 and x86_64).

 ## Installation